Delhi power company struggles to pay dues as blackouts loom

 "Unfortunately we have not had a cost-reflective tariff from the regulatory commission, which has imposed severe burdens on us," Saxena told Reuters in an interview in his Delhi office.
 "We are faced with Hobson's choice: I have to supply power 24/7.
 I don't have the money to pay.
 Now if I do not pay, somebody is going to cut off the power, or somebody has to pay the cost."

-Reliance Infrastructure, whose chairman is billionaire Anil Ambani, took over BSES Rajdhani Power Ltd (BRPL) in 2002 in a joint venture with the Delhi state government.
+Reliance took over BSES Rajdhani Power Ltd (BRPL) in 2002 in partnership with the Delhi state government.
 It was a rare foray by a private company into the power distribution business, which is mostly controlled by India's 28 states.

 BRPL officials say they have helped improve electricity supplies in Delhi since the distribution business was privatised there, but at a big cost to their company.